-Here’s a look at the Hispanic population in the United States.
+Here’s a look at the Hispanic population in the United States, via the Census Bureau.

-There are more than one million Hispanic residents in eight U.S. states - Arizona, California, Colorado, Florida, Illinois, New Jersey, New York and Texas.
+There are more than one million Hispanic residents in ten US states - Arizona, California, Colorado, Georgia, Florida, Illinois, New Jersey, New Mexico, New York and Texas.

 An estimated 41 million US residents, or 13.5% of the population, speak Spanish at home.